syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 ## Indent and Outdent

 Indent and Outdent of a task are used to update the level of the task in hierarchical order of the task.
-It can be performed bu enabling the [`editSettings.allowEditing`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttEditSettingsBuilder.html#Syncfusion_EJ2_Gantt_GanttEditSettingsBuilder_AllowEditing_System_Boolean_) property.
+It can be performed by enabling the [`editSettings.allowEditing`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttEditSettingsBuilder.html#Syncfusion_EJ2_Gantt_GanttEditSettingsBuilder_AllowEditing_System_Boolean_) property.

 `Indent` - Selected task can be indented to the level of task to the hierarchical order.
 It can be performed by using in-built context menu or toolbar items.
 It can also be invoked by using the `indent` method dynamically on any action like external button click.
 The following code example shows how to enable indent option in the Gantt chart.